tloeber/MLOps-best-practices/ML/readme.md

 whole lifecycle, it's clear that each of these fields is complex enough to warrant deep specialists.

-But what about a small startup that can afford to have dedicated specialists for each of these fields, you may ask?
+But what about a small startup that can't afford to have dedicated specialists for each of these fields, you may ask?
 As I argued in the previous section, the answer is simple: In that case, you definitely shouldn't run your infrastructure on Kubernetes at all!
 If you have a small team, you don't want your engineers to spend most of their time on something like setting up and managing infrastructure that doesn't create any immediate business value.

+By contrast, which basics of software engineering should data scientists learn?
+- writing *clean* code (an understanding the importance of *maintainability*)
+- automatic testing
+- design patterns
+- DevOps (high-level)
+These are things everyone on the team needs to know.
+We don't want to have separate software engineers who constantly rewrite bad code and fix that design, etc.

 ### Should _ML engineers_ know Kubernetes?